vanessamignelli/Credit_Risk_Analysis/README.md

 ![ros_balanced_accuracy.png](https://github.com/vanessamignelli/Credit_Risk_Analysis/blob/main/resources/ros_balanced_accuracy.png)

-- The precision score for this model was 1% for high risk and 100% for low risk, meaning it was only 1% likely that a predicted high risk loan and 100% accurate at predicting true low risk loans
+- The precision score for this model was 1% for high risk and 100% for low risk, meaning it was only 1% reliable at predicting a positive high risk classification and 100% reliable at predicting a positive low risk classification
--
+- The recall score for this model was 69% for high risk and 60% for low risk, meaning it was 69% accurate at predicting actual high risk loans and 60% accurate at predicting actual low risk loans

 ![ros_classification_report.png](https://github.com/vanessamignelli/Credit_Risk_Analysis/blob/main/resources/ros_classification_report.png)